 previous version, merely because I couldn't adjust to the new situation.

 Hans then offered to write to Lord Harewood, who is chairman of the

 ENO [English National Opera], on my behalf.
 I doubt whether his recommendation

 can override the English economic crisis, but it is good to see him

 playthrough was scheduled for December 21, 1981.
 In

 attendance for the December 21 playthrough was the director of the English

 National Opera, Lord Harewood, orchestra director Mark Elder, chorus-master

-"orchestra" and the staff pianist the "voices").
+was the "orchestra" and the staff pianist the "voices").

 The ENO was very pleased that André himself would play one of